 - Applications: view our Graduate Studies Application Procedures

 - International Students: our International Office has information about studying in Ireland, including making an application, tuition fees, and life in DCU and Dublin.

-- The Irish Research Council also has three postgraduate funding streams.
+- The Irish Research Council also has a number of postgraduate funding streams

 For vacancies with the Extatic group see the web site: http://www.dcu.ie/ncpst/extatic/extatic-programme.shtml